Kelley Burns, MA, PMP

 Business Services Professional

-Kyle coordinates the D2V Scholars Program and provides logistical and administrative support in a wide variety of areas including general office operations, finance and procurement, human resources, public outreach, research administration, and event coordination.
+Kyle coordinates the D2V Seminar Series and provides logistical and administrative support in a wide variety of areas including general office operations, finance and procurement, human resources, public outreach, research administration, and event planning.
 Prior to joining D2V in March 2017, Kyle was the Graduate Program Administrator for the Department of Industrial Engineering at the University of Pittsburgh, where he obtained undergraduate degrees in English and Legal Studies.
 Outside of the office, Kyle writes for pleasure and (minimal) profit and also enjoys making music, cooking, traveling, and exploring the beautiful Colorado landscape with his dog.

 Peter DeWitt, PhD